iyobo/amala/README.md

 or
 `npm i amala`

-Now have a look at the usage below.
+#### Important Notice about previous project name: `koa-ts-controllers`
 PLEASE NOTE: This project initially existed under the generic name `koa-ts-controllers`.
 It is now named `amala`.
-No further updates will be made under `koa-ts-controllers`.
+No further npm updates will be made under `koa-ts-controllers`.
-Please replace `koa-ts-controllers` with `amala` in your code base.
+If you installed this project under the previous name, Please replace `koa-ts-controllers` with `amala` in your code base.

+## How to Use
 ```typescript
 ---main.ts